Morant, Grizzlies beat Warriors in OT, advance to face Jazz

 Kyle Anderson made a pair of free throws with 54.9 seconds left after being fouled by Curry, who had just converted two free throws to tie the game at 1:12.
 Curry drove through the paint and drew the sixth foul on Jonas Valanciunas.

-The Grizzlies came with aggression, determination and absolutely no fear, going at Golden State every which way — crashing the offensive glass to create extra chances, jumping in the passing lanes to force turnovers and getting far more production from the bench than in the previous two games.

-Then Curry let loose, just as he did all season in one of his best years yet.
+Then Curry let loose, just as he did all season in one of his best years yet at age 33.

 Curry’s three-point play with 9:40 left got Golden State to 80-78, then he made a magnificent 3 the next time down while falling backward.
 Morant hit from deep moments later.